BillyGratia15/Diabetes_Prediction/README.md

 ![image](https://github.com/BillyGratia15/Final_Project_JCDS/blob/master/screenshots/positivediabetes.png)

 c.
-If you input Diabetes Pedigree Function < 0 or >= 2 you will go to 'error' page:
+If you input Diabetes Pedigree Function < 0 or >= 2 you will go to *error* page:

 ![image](https://github.com/BillyGratia15/Final_Project_JCDS/blob/master/screenshots/error.png)

-If you wanna predict again just click the "PREDICT AGAIN" button!
+If you wanna predict again just click the **"PREDICT AGAIN"** button!

-Or you also can click "BACK TO THE HOME PAGE" button
+Or you also can click **"BACK TO THE HOME PAGE"** button

 **4. Graph Page:**

-If you click "SEE THE CORRELATION OF THE ACTUAL DATA!" button in the Home Page, you will come to the graph page..
+If you click **"SEE THE CORRELATION OF THE ACTUAL DATA!"** button in the Home Page, you will come to the graph page..

 ![image](https://github.com/BillyGratia15/Final_Project_JCDS/blob/master/screenshots/graph.png)

 **5. Medication Page:**

-If you click "HOW TO TREAT DIABETES?" button in the Home Page, you will come to the medication(feet) page..
+If you click **"HOW TO TREAT DIABETES?"** button in the Home Page, you will come to the medication(feet) page..

 ![image](https://github.com/BillyGratia15/Final_Project_JCDS/blob/master/screenshots/medicationfeet.png)

-After that, you can click "What about your food?" button to link to the medication(food) page
+After that, you can click **"What about your food?"** button to link to the medication(food) page

 ![image](https://github.com/BillyGratia15/Final_Project_JCDS/blob/master/screenshots/medicationfood.png)